kenzonagari/minesweeper/README.md

 Try it out! https://minesweeper-clone.vercel.app/

 ## Motivation
-I chose a simple minesweeper build as an opportunity to explore OOP paradigm, in contrast to my previous projects that followed the imperative paradigm.
+I chose a simple minesweeper build as an opportunity to explore OOP paradigm.
 The code is centered on one class template 'Minesweeper'.

 ## Code Overview